Discovering Continuous-Time Memory-Based Symbolic Policies using Genetic Programming: Methods

 The number of trees that has to be optimised differs for the static and dynamic policies.
-The static policies should include a tree for every control input the problem requires.
-These trees also have to be evolved in the dynamic policies, but additional trees are optimised for every latent state variable.
-We chose to fix the size of the latent state in the dynamic policies and allow the readout function to learn how many latent states to use.
+The static policies evolve a tree for every control input the problem requires.
+These trees also have to be evolved in the dynamic policies, but additional trees are optimised for every latent variable.
+We chose to fix the dimensionality of the latent state in the dynamic policies and allow the readout function to learn which latent variables to use.
 To learn both a symbolic latent state and readout function simultaneously in the dynamic policies, the individuals in the GP algorithm are extended to learn multiple trees~\cite{cao2000evolutionary}.
 During reproduction, crossover and mutation are not applied to every tree in the individual to be able to make small jumps through the search space.
-Crossover is only applied to trees in the same position in two parents, and a third type of crossover is introduced in which only complete trees are swapped between individuals.
+Crossover is only applied to trees in the same position in two parents, and a third type of crossover is introduced in which only complete trees are swapped between individuals~\cite{muni2004novel}.